thomastoumasu/fullstack-memo/Readme.md

 ## container

-remember bind mount
+remember idea of bind mount
 remember structure reverse proxy with nginx (local folder part12-containers-applications from https://fullstackopen.com/en/part12/basics_of_orchestration#communications-between-containers-in-a-more-ambitious-environment and same in local folder container-application-main from https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker/chapter-3/volumes-in-action)
 <img src="./pics/reverse_proxy.png" alt="nginx reverse proxy" style="height:600px; width:500px;"/>
+traps:
 do not forget to run container with -it if want to interact with it (like using sh read)
 when using -v with a single file be sure it exists in the host, otherwise it will try to create a folder

-Dockerfile specifies the image.
-images includes the code, the dependencies and the instructions how to run the application.
+Images include the code, the dependencies and the instructions how to run the application.
 Images are immutable.
+Dockerfile specifies how to construct the image.
 Docker build turns an image into a runtime instance of the image aka a container.
-use :alpine image to reduce image size, or multistage build
+use :alpine image to reduce image size, or multistage build.
 .dockerignore specifies files not to be copied into the image.
 -p : hostport:applicationport so 3010:3000 means 3000 from inside, localhost:3010 from outside
 when leaving the host port unspecified, Docker will automatically choose a free port.